 Whether you need an attorney for the first time in your life or are in a business that quite often relies on help from an attorney, it’s important to find representation you are comfortable with and can rely on.
-So, whether you’ve been injured because of another person’s negligence, have traffic offenses, or need help with your tax and estate planning, our experienced legal team can handle nearly any legal matter you have.
+So, whether you’ve been injured because of another person’s negligence, have traffic offenses, or need help with your estate planning, our experienced legal team can handle nearly any legal matter you have.

 License revocations can result from the accumulation of driver’s license points or the conviction of certain offenses.
 Our firm handles restoration hearings for all types of license revocations.
 Please note that periods of suspension and the eligibility requirements for hearings vary.
 For instance, if you are convicted of two Driving While Impaired charges within a three year period, your license would be suspended for four (4) years.
 However, you would be eligible for a restoration hearing after two (2) years.
 Further, you must not commit any moving violations during the suspension period.